SAP-samples/teched2024-DA181/README.md

 3. You have to set up [SAP HANA Cloud Instance](https://developers.sap.com/tutorials/hana-cloud-deploying.html)
 4. You have an account in [SAP Business Accelerator Hub](https://api.sap.com/)

-Only proceed to the below exercise once you have gone through the [pre-requistes check](/exercises/prerequistes/)
+Only proceed to the below exercise once you have gone through the [Pre-requistes check](/exercises/prerequistes/)

 ## Exercises